What is a medical biller?

 What kind of work environment can a medical biller expect?

-Most professionals work in a healthcare setting such as hospitals, private practices, nursing homes, or home health agencies.
+Most work in a healthcare setting such as hospitals, private practices, nursing homes, or home health agencies.
 The job typically involves spending long hours in front of computers in an office-like environment.

 Are there any professional associations for medical billers?